The Admission Committee will make a decision on your application only when all the required materials have been received.

 Submit the following items to the Office of Admission:

 Part One: Autobiographical Statement (250-500 word limit).
 In a short autobiographical statement, tell us about yourself.
-You can write about your education, your family, your talents and passions, about significant places or events in your life, particular intellectual influences, people you have met, work you've done that has shaped the person you have become, or about significant places or events in your life, especially as it relates to your field of study.
-In addition, use this portion of the essay to explain any strengths or weaknesses that may be relevant to your application (examples: low GPA, extensive experience in the field or the opposite, significant interruption in work or studies, or any other information you want to share).
-Your essay should be informative and reflective of your own voice.
+You can write about your education, your family, your talents and passions, particular intellectual influences, people you have met, work you’ve done that has shaped the person you have become, or about significant places or events in your life, especially as it relates to your field of study.
+In addition, use this portion of the essay to explain any strengths or weaknesses you may have (examples: low GPA, lack of experience, significant interruption in work or studies, unique skills and achievements as they relate to the program, or any other information you want to share).
+Your writing should be informative and reflective of your own voice.

 Part Two: Academic Statement of Interest (500-750 word limit).
-Please describe the academic and intellectual interests, profess, and achievements that have contributed to your decision to apply for graduate study in this field.
+Please describe the academic and intellectual interests, progress, and achievements that have contributed to your decision to apply for graduate study in this field.
 You should include a thoughtful description of your tentative plan of study or area of inquiry in the field as you now envision it, the kind of research questions you intend to pursue, your professional goals, and how this graduate program will help you realize those goals.
-In addition, include a self-assessment of your work as a scholar, pointing out strengths and weaknesses.
-If you have not been enrolled as a student in the past five years, please address your anticipated opportunities and challenges in pursuing the degree and your career expectations following completion of the program.
+In addition, include a self-assessment of your work as a scholar, pointing strengths and weaknesses.
+If you have not enrolled as a student in the past five years, please address anticipated opportunities and challenges in pursuing the degree, and future career expectations upon completion of the program.

 7. GRE (optional): Although not required, if you took the Graduate Record Examination (GRE) and general tests (Verbal, Quantitative, and Analytical Writing), scores may be submitted to support your application.
 GRE scores should be sent electronically (ETS code 2638).

-8. TOEFL or IELTS: If English is not your native language, submit results of the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Sytem).
-The minimum TOEFL score required for acceptance to this program is 92 for the Internet-based exam, 580 on the paper-based, 237 on the computer-based.
-A minimum IELTS score required for acceptance to this program is 7.0.
+8. TOEFL, IELTS, or PTE: If English is not your native language, submit results of the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Test of English).
+The minimum scores required for acceptance to this program are: TOEFL 92 (internet-based exam), IELTS 7.0, PTE 63.

-9. Interview: Interviews are encouraged for students who live near New York.
+9. Interview: Interviews are encouraged of students who live near New York.
 Students who live further away are encouraged to request a phone interview.
+Please contact the department to request an interview after you have submitted your application.

 10. Suggested Courses: A minimum of two courses in art history or equivalent experience are encouraged.